-Every month, SaaS businesses are losing 1-4% of their customers, pointlessly.
+Every month, subscription businesses are losing 1-4% of their customers, pointlessly.
 For a business doing 100,000 transactions a month, with an average transaction value of £10, that could mean a loss of c. £15m in accumulative revenue over 5 years.

 And that’s not taking into account the impact on Customer Acquisition Costs (since it’s anywhere from 5 to 25 times more expensive to gain a new customer than to keep one).